 - Olive oil varies in flavor depending on the olive variety

 - We recommend keeping your olive oil in a cool place and away from the stove/heat to help preserve the quality, taste, and longevity.

 Two Steps to Make Homemade Olive Oil Ice Cream

 - Ice Cream Base: The first step is to make your ice cream base and refrigerate it for 24 hours.
-In the recipe card below, you will find the detailed instructions for a homemade base.
+We have a separate recipe detailing how to make the best homemade eggless ice cream base.
 This ice cream base is easy to follow and has the perfect ingredient ratio combination for a beautiful creamy texture.
 Read more about why the ideal ratio of the ingredients is vital for a creamy base in our recipe Homemade Goat Cheese & Raspberry Jalapeño Ice Cream.

 - Flavoring: In this step, you will add the LIA premium extra virgin olive oil, and the sea salt (I use Sea Salt Fleur De Sel) to the chilled base and whisk until it is well combined.
 Pour the mixture into an ice cream maker (I use one from Hamilton Beach) and turn on the machine, following the manufacturer instructions.
 Churn just until the mixture has the texture of soft-serve.
 Add the olive oil ice cream into a freezer safe container.